Yyg-Masamba/Smart-CMT-Robot/README.md

 - [[8] Credits](#8-thanks-to)
 - [[9] Disclaimer](#8-disclaimer)

-# [1] About MissKaty
+# [1] About Smart-CMT-Robot
-*MissKaty* is a Telegram Bot built using Python and the Pyrogram library.
+*Smart-CMT-Robot* is a Telegram Bot built using Python and the Pyrogram library.
 Many useful features for us to use.
 I hope that one day this project will be discontinued, someone will continue or develop it again.
 I gave the name MissKaty because I like cats, a cute animal that likes to be played with and friendly with humans.

 ## [2] Framework Tools And Server That Used To Build This Bot
  🌱 PyroFork v2.x.x (Fork of Pyrogram with Topics Support and Some Patch)<br>